alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_031_eng.md

 And getting muscle soreness the next day was also predictable (laughs).
 Well then.

-After successfully finishing colour direction meetings for theatrical ***Saint Seiya: Legend of Crimson Youth***, main episode cuts finally came to me.
+After successfully finishing colour direction meetings for theatrical **"*Saint Seiya: Legend of Crimson Youth*"**, main episode cuts finally came to me.
 First, the preview edition advance batch.

 Toei Doga's theatrical work method doesn't wait for complete storyboards - as soon as storyboards finish, animation meetings proceed and orders go to key animators.
 So what comes up first are the initial cuts that finished animation meetings early.
 Well, for initial previews, there's no need to use climax cuts - rather, main story introduction "atmosphere" cuts are stacked for previews.
 This time too, we made previews centreed on opening scenes of Abel (アベル) and Gold Saints appearing.
 Incidentally, back then preview cut selection and direction were assistant director jobs.
 Now they often just hand materials to preview editing companies from the start.